List of breweries in Montana: Backslope Brewing

 Backslope is a brewery in Columbia Falls that opened in 2016.
 It is owned by Darin and Carla Fisher, with Darin as the brewer.
 They won the 2024 Small Brewery of the Year award from Montana Brewers Association.
 Their beers also took awards that year.
 Distant Neighbor won gold for Belgian and French Style Ales and Opulence took gold for Fruit, Vegetable, and Spiced Beer.
+At the 2025 Montana Beer Awards Opulance won the Sour Ales, Wild Ales, and Fruited Sour Ales category and Up From the Roots won silver in the Belgian & French-style Ales category.

 Bar 3 Brewing

 Bar 3 is a brewery in Belgrade.
 Their Wee Heavy won the 2024 bronze award in Scottish Style Ales from Montana Brewers Association.
+They won Small Brewery of the Year at the 2025 Montana Beer Awards.
+Their AWS won gold in the India Pale Ales category and Steep Peaks won silver in Experimental Beer.

 Bayern Brewing

 Bayern Brewery was opened in 1987 as the "only German brewery in the Rockies," and today is the oldest operating brewery in Montana.
 Brewers Thorsten Geuera and Jürgen Knöller are both from Germany and use all German equipment and recipes.
 They have 7 year round beers and distribute through 5 states.

 Beaver Creek Brewery

 The brewery was set up in Wibaux's historic old business district with equipment salvaged from the former Milestown Brewing Company in a former grocery store that had been closed since 1986.
 It was established in 2008 by Jim Devine and Sandon Stinnett.
 In 2021, Devine left the business.

 Located at the edge of Eastern Montana, Beaver Creek Brewery describes itself as "an oasis in a desert of no microbreweries".The first year they were brewing at capacity of about 200 barrels a year.
 Despite low production, they have a distribution area spanning hundreds of miles because of the low population density of the region.
 As of 2024, they offer six standard beers as well as seasonals.